free office software

 If you're a student or working in education and have an academic email address that can receive external email, you may be able to get a couple of decent freebies from Microsoft.

 • What do you get?
-The ability to download the entire Office software suite – including Word, Excel, PowerPoint, Outlook, OneNote, Teams, Publisher and Access – on up to five PCs or Macs (the last two are on PC-only).
+The ability to download and use the entire Office software suite – including Word, Excel, PowerPoint, Outlook, OneNote, Teams, Publisher and Access – on up to five PCs or Macs (the last two are on PC-only).

 • Who can get it?
 Students and staff at universities, colleges and schools which have licensed Office institution-wide through the Microsoft Volume Licensing programme.
 Microsoft says 99.9% of universities, 87% of colleges and a "large number" of schools in the UK are eligible.